schappim/mBot-Gitbook/section-2-chapter-3-demonstration-of-mblockly.md

 \[Image 2.3.1: Code\]

-Let’s try this again.
-Hit the Go button, forwards two seconds and backwards two seconds and then two seconds later, stop moving.
+Hit the "Go" button to see the mBot going forward for two seconds, then backwards for another two seconds and then  stop moving.

  All right.
 Then you can start combining all the different types of blocks that are available to you in this app.
 For example, I can get my robot to move clockwise or to start turning clockwise or anticlockwise.
 I can get interesting displays and send perhaps notifications to the user, using the RGB COLOR LEDs or the buzzer so it can set the LEDs to a particular colour or play a tone through the buzzer.

 Or I can detect events, so I can get the robot, for example, to move depending on whether my tablet is tilting forwards or backwards.
 It can use a table itself as a control device and I can detect, I can take input from my sensors.
 If there’s an obstacle detected, for example, I can get my mBot to stop moving or perhaps, if there’s a turn, it can read, it can get a numerical reading out of the ultrasonic sensor so that it’ll know how close the mBot is to an object in front of it.